BSBA-FIN (Financial Planning)/MFPP Accelerated Program

 MFP 756Psychology of Family Finances3

 Note: The above is a sample schedule.
-The list of courses that must be complete will not change but there is some possible flexibility as to timing.
-Students should consult with their academic advisor regarding this options.
+The list of courses that must be completed will not change, but there is some possible flexibility as to timing.
+Students should consult with their academic advisor regarding this option.

 Students are responsible for identifying interest in this program by the second semester of the junior year (3rd year) to allow for proper advising and curriculum planning/advising.